Barbershop Websites: 20 Design Examples (2026)

 Prices and durations visible before you book

 Heritage Barbershop in Southeast Portland runs the most transparent booking flow in this roundup.
-Their Acuity Scheduling integration shows every service with its price and duration upfront—no surprises.
+Their Acuity Scheduling integration shows every service with its price and duration upfront.
 You know exactly what you’re paying and how long it takes before you pick a time slot.

 Family-owned and operated, the site lists 9 barbers by name with individual schedules and payment preferences.
-That level of honesty builds trust.
 Discounts for kids, seniors, and active service members show up in the booking flow rather than buried on a policies page.

 The cash-preference creates some friction for visitors who expect to tap a card, but it’s clearly a deliberate choice.